Special cases of the Multi-Measure Model -- understanding the prolonged inflation: Special cases

 Despite the different initial conditions and parameters in the 4 cases, it doesn't seem possible to avoid the negative region.
 Even in the case (B) where there is a positive initial speed of sound it still reverts to $-1$ during inflation.
 This is well-known property of perfect fluid dark energy models and it is considered related to the difference between the adiabatic speed of sound defined above (generated by pressure perturbations) and the actual speed of propagation of the perturbation, the phase speed (generated by entropic perturbations).

-The phase speed in the special case $b_0=0, p_u=0$, on-shell, coincides with that of a standard one scalar field theory $L=F(X,\phi)$.
-For it: $c_{s, phase}^2=p,_X/\rho,_X=\frac{F_X}{F_X+2XF_{XX}}=1$ \cite{0809.3518} (where we have taken into account that $p=F(X,\phi)$).
-A generalization for a wide range of multifield theories of the form $L=F(X^{IJ},\phi^K)$ can be found in \cite{0806.0336, 0801.1085}.
-According to \cite{0801.1085}, the perturbations along the field-space trajectory move with the single-field phase velocity $c_{s, phase}$, while the orthogonal ones move with the speed of light.
-Calculating the phase speed of sound in theories with non-canonical kinetic terms of two scalars is not trivial.
-If we take \cite{0801.1085} as a reference, and we apply it to a Lagrangian depending on 3 scalar fields - $\phi, v, v^2$, we are able to reconstruct the inflaton equation.
-From there we obtain $c_{s, phase}^2=1$.
-This seems correct since the $p_u\neq0$ case differes from the simpler $p_u=0$ case only in first initial moments.
+{Calculating the phase speed of sound in theories with non-canonical kinetic terms of two scalar fields is not trivial.
+A generalization for a wide range of multifield theories of the form $L=P(X^{IJ},\phi^K)$ can be found in \cite{0806.0336, 0801.1085}.
+According to \cite{0801.1085}, the perturbations along the field-space trajectory move with the single-field $c_{s, phase}$, while the orthogonal ones move with the speed of light.
+The effective speed of sound is defined as $c_{s, phase}^2=p,_X/\rho,_X=\frac{P_X}{P_X+2XP_{XX}}$, where ${}_{,X}$ is the derivative with respect to $X$.For Lagrangians with cannonical kinetic terms, i.e. that are a sum of scalar fields of the form $X=G_{IJ}X^IX^J$, where $X=\partial_i (\phi^\alpha)$ and $G_{IJ}$ are functions of the fields, the effective sound speed is $1$ \cite{Gao:2008dt}.
+In our case, the contribution of the non-linear term can be evaluated using the formula for the phase speed to 1/3, which means that overall effective sound speed is going to be $c_s^2\lesssim 1$ but positive}.
+The phase speed in the special case $b_0=0, p_u=0$, on-shell, coincides with that of a standard one scalar field theory, i.e. it equals 1 \cite{0809.3518}.